9ar9oorbi6eer/suduko-main-main/Report.md

 There are 24 valid rows, columns, and subgrids, therefore the solution is invalid.
 ~~~

-as you can see, column 9 has a duplicate 3, this means that there is an invalid sudoku, proof: 27 - 1 invalid row (row 9) - 1 invalid column (column 9) - 1 invalid subgrid (subgrid 9) = 24 valid rows, columns and subgrids making the soltuion invalid. my code has correctly identified that row 9 is invalid, sub-grid 9 is invalid and that column 9 is invalid, therfore making the solution invalid.
+As you can see, column 9 has a duplicate 3, this means that there is an invalid sudoku.
+proof: 27 - 1 invalid row (row 9) - 1 invalid column (column 9) - 1 invalid subgrid (subgrid 9) = 24 valid rows, columns and subgrids making the soltuion invalid.
+My code has correctly identified that row 9 is invalid, sub-grid 9 is invalid and that column 9 is invalid, therefore making the solution invalid.

 ## final test for invalid sudoku

-even though, my code was able to find the error in the invalid sudoku, i wanted to go for a tougher test to make sure that it can accurately identify the invalid rows, cols and subgrids and the valid ones. i decided to make sure that every thread was able to identify that there is an invalid row, or col, or sub-grid or all together, therfore i came with this invalid sudoku:
+While my code was able to find the error in the invalid sudoku, I wanted to go for a more thorough test to make sure that it can accurately identify the invalid rows, cols and subgrids and the valid ones.
+I decided to make sure that every thread was able to identify that there is an invalid row, or col, or sub-grid or all together, therefore I created  this invalid sudoku:

 ~~~
 6 2 4 5 3 9 1 8 7
-6 1 9 7 2 8 6 3 4
+*6* 1 9 7 2 8 6 3 4
 8 3 7 6 1 4 2 9 5
-8 4 3 8 6 5 7 2 9
+*8* 4 3 8 6 5 7 2 9
 9 5 8 2 4 7 3 6 1
 7 6 2 3 9 1 4 5 8
 3 7 1 9 5 6 8 4 2
 4 9 6 1 8 2 5 7 3
-2 8 5 4 7 3 9 1 3
+2 8 5 4 7 3 9 1 *3*
 ~~~

+** number ** = changed number

 input: ./mssv invalid.txt 5